Sanchos01/myswt/README.md

 mix myswt.build
 ```

-It creates in priv dir skeleton of client-side code of your great_web_application
+It creates in priv/megaweb dir skeleton of client-side code of your great_web_application
 Next, write configuration for myswt

 ```